What is Prague Like in December?

 Czech Cuisine

-No visit to Prague is complete without indulging in the delicious Czech cuisine.
-Warm up with hearty dishes such as goulash, svíčková (marinated beef with creamy sauce), and trdelník (a sweet pastry).
-Pair your meal with a glass of Czech beer or Becherovka, a local herbal liqueur.
-For dessert, try the traditional Christmas honey cake or gingerbread cookies.
+A taste of Exploration from local flavors of the Czech Republic begins with experiencing the immersions of local foods.
+Comfort with rich as goulash, svíčková (marinated beef with creamy sauce) and trdelník (sweet pastry).
+Serve with a glass of Czech beer or Becherka, local herbal NikIta.
+For pudding go for the traditional Christmas honey cake or the gingerbread cookies.

 Visiting Prague’s Castles

-December offers a unique opportunity to explore Prague’s castles without the usual crowds.
-Prague Castle, the largest ancient castle complex in the world, is particularly enchanting during the winter months.
-Marvel at the stunning architecture, visit the famous St. Vitus Cathedral, and enjoy panoramic views of the city.
-Don’t forget to explore other castles like Vyšehrad and Troja, which offer a glimpse into the city’s history.
+December also means a great time to visit Prague’s castles without the masses.
+Prague Castle, the largest ancient castle complex in the world, has an extra magical charm particularly in winter time.
+Witness the beautiful architectural sights, visit the renowned St. Vitus Cathedral and see the magnificent views of the city.
+Visit also other castles such as Vyšehrad and Troja, that it allows you to see the city’s history.

 Day Trips to Nearby Destinations